-Now we’ve seen how the red waratah anemone survives exposure to air, but that’s not all you need to know about it.
-In the rest of this article, we’ll take a deeper look at its appearance, diet, habitat, reproduction, threats, and more to help you have a better understanding of the anemone.
+In this article, we’ll take a deeper look at its appearance, diet, habitat, reproduction, threats, and more to help you have a better understanding of the anemone.

 Appearance

-Red waratah anemone is flower-like and has numerous long tentacles surrounding their large mouthparts attached to hard surfaces.
-If you observe these specialized fighting tentacles keenly, you learn that they come from the part on the column’s top with white spots.
-Scientists often refer to it as acontia.
+Red waratah anemones are flower-like and have numerous long fighting tentacles surrounding their large mouthparts attached to hard surfaces.
+These specialized fighting tentacles come from the acontia, which appear as white spots on the top of the column.

 Diet